IRS and State Penalties and Interest

-Penalties and interest are punishments the IRS places against a taxpayer that has an outstanding tax debt.
+IRS and State Penalties and interest are punishments placed against a taxpayer that has an outstanding tax debt.
 Penalties and interest continue to accrue on the debt until the full tax debt is paid, regardless if a taxpayer enters into an agreement with the IRS.

 To understand how penalties and interest can substantially increase a tax debt, it is important to know how each is applied by the IRS.